ibm-cloud-docs/Backup/configure-vra.md

 After the backup job is created, you can add one or more schedules for running the job automatically.

-1. When you click **Create Job**, the Schedule window appears and gives you an option to set up a custom schedule for the backup job.
+1. When you click **Create Job**, the Schedule window appears and gives you an option to create a custom schedule for the backup job.

    By default Daily retention is selected for the job.
 Retention and Job schedule can be changed in this window, and multiple Retention schemes can also be assigned to the backup job.
    {: note}